Naggafin/gameonlock.com/SPECIFICATIONS.md

 - **Pick:** A user's selection on a specific betting line (e.g., Team A to cover the spread).
 - **Ticket:** Uploaded or generated spreadsheet of betting lines for admin management.
 - **GoverningBody:** Organization overseeing a sport or league (e.g., NCAA, NFL).
-- **ScheduledGame:** A game scheduled between two teams, with associated betting lines.
+- **Game:** A game scheduled between two teams, with associated betting lines.
 - **Celery Task:** Background job for data sync, score processing, etc.
 - **Admin Tool:** Any feature or view restricted to admin users (e.g., ticket upload).